 create table narrow_store_sales_3m as select ss_sold_date_sk, ss_item_sk, ss_ext_sales_price from store_sales where ss_sold_date_sk >= 2457479 #Julian Day for Apr 1 2016

 create view narrow_store_sales view stored in narrow_store_sales_3m as select ss_sold_date_sk, ss_item_sk, ss_ext_sales_price from store_sales where ss_sold_date_sk >= 2457479

-After the table and materialized view is set up, queries like Q3 in TPCDS benchmark will be re-routed to the materialized view.
+After the table and the materialized view is set up, queries like Q3 in TPCDS benchmark will be re-routed to the materialized view.
 The materialized view can be refreshed by inserting new data into narrow_store_sales_3m and altering the definition of the materialized view with an ALTER VIEW command.

 In this blog post, we explored the utility of materialized views in big data analysis and how Quark can help with deploying these techniques to your data team.
 Quark is open source and can be installed directly into on-premises setups.
-It is also available in the Qubole Data Service platform.
+It is also available on the Qubole Data Service platform.
 We encourage you to use Quark to improve the performance and resource utilization of your big data stack.